whywhs/Pytorch-Handwritten-Mathematical-Expression-Recognition/README.md

 + > WER loss: **24.097%**
  ExpRate: **32.216%**

+5、Any discussion and questions are welcome to contact me (why0706@buaa.edu.cn).

 ## Original
 This program uses Attention and Coverage to realize **HMER** (HandWritten Mathematical Expression Recognition) and written by **Hongyu Wang**.